ebu/radiodns-manager/docs/Radiodns_architecture.md

 Its provides the PlugIt Bridge between the world and the RadioDns manager.
 It also manager users, organizations and authentication.

 ## DNS architecture
-All DNS architecture is hosted in amazon web services inn route53.
+All DNS architecture is hosted in amazon web services in route53.
 Currently, the RadioDns hostname is radio.ebu.io.

-radio.ebu.io contains in its an A record pointing to the RadioDns instance.
+radio.ebu.io contains in its hosted zone an A record pointing to the RadioDns instance.
 Every service provider's codops is a subdomain of radio.ebu.io.
-For example the sp having 'zzebu' as codops has a registered hosted name of zzebu.radio.ebu.io.
+For example the service provider having 'zzebu' as codops has a registered hosted name of zzebu.radio.ebu.io.
-So every service provider has its own hosted zone and in the radio.ebu.io hosted zone there is the delegation of their subdomain to their hosted zone.
+So every service provider has its own hosted zone in the radio.ebu.io hosted zone.

-radio.ebu.io also contains CNAME records to map the service providers services (EPG, SPI, VIS, EPGI) to the radio.ebu.io services.

-The service providers hosted zone contains SRV records for the discovery of their services per station (EPG, SPI, VIS, EPGI).
+The service providers hosted zones contains SRV records for the discovery of their services per station (EPG, SPI, VIS, TAG).
-Currently as there is no station filtering in RadioDns EPG/SPI XML generation.
-This feature will either be removed in the next iterations of the application or fully implemented.
+Theses SRV records points on CNAMEs located in the radio.ebu.io hosted zone.

+radio.ebu.io's hosted zone contains CNAME records to map the service providers services (EPG, SPI, VIS, TAG) to the radio.ebu.io services.

+An example of the full chain would be:

+===== SERVICE PROVIDER HOSTED ZONE =====

+    SRV: _radioepg._tcp.demofm.zzebu.radio.ebu.io. -> 0 100 443 zzebu.spi.radio.ebu.io.

+===== radio.ebu.io HOSTED ZONE =====

+    CNAME: zzebu.spi.radio.ebu.io. -> spi.radio.ebu.io.
+    CNAME: spi.radio.ebu.io. -> radio.ebu.io.
+    A: radio.ebu.io. -> `<INSTANCE IP>`

 ## HTTPS considerations
 It is the system admin's responsibility to ensure HTTPS certificates renewal.
 Currently